Dr Aleksandar Ivetic BSc (Hons) ARCS PhD

 London SE5 9NU

 Dr Ivetic was appointed Senior Lecturer in Cardiovascular Biology in April 2009 and is Principal Investigator of the Membrane/Cytoskeleton Signalling Group.
 Dr Ivetic graduated from Imperial College London with a BSc (Hons) in 1993 in Biochemistry and additionally became an Associate of the Royal College of Science (ARCS).
-He then moved to the Marie Curie Research Institute (Oxted, Surrey) in 1994 to undertake a PhD (awarded by the Institute of Cancer Research, University of London) in Biochemistry to understand the role of the Cell Cycle in regulating DNA replication.
+He then moved to the Marie Curie Research Institute (Oxted, Surrey), where, in association with the Institute of Cancer Research (University of London), he embarked on a PhD in Biochemistry to understand how DNA replication was controlled by the Cell Cycle.

 Leukocyte trafficking in cardiovascular disease – the big goal

-Inflammatory cells (such as lymphocytes, neutrophils and monocytes) are known to drive the progression of many chronic and acute cardiovascular diseases such as atherosclerosis, myocardial injury induced by ischemia and cardiac allograft rejection.
+Inflammatory cells (such as neutrophils, monocytes and lymphocytes) are known to drive the progression of many chronic and acute cardiovascular diseases such as atherosclerosis, myocardial injury induced by ischemia and cardiac allograft rejection.
 Therefore, understanding the detailed molecular mechanisms by which leukocytes are recruited to sites of tissue injury within the cardiovascular system will provide the potential to develop therapeutic strategies to curb acute and chronic inflammatory disorders that plague tissues and organs during disease progression.

 The Membrane/Cytoskeleton Signalling Group